jcorporation/myGPIOd/README.md

   - Enables the pull-up resistor on start
   - Sets GPIO 6 to active on falling event
   - Calls `/usr/local/bin/reboot.sh` after a button press (falling) of 2 seconds length
-  - Toggles the value of GPIO 6 on long_press
+  - Toggles the value of GPIO 6 on release event of the long press event
   - Calls `/usr/local/bin/poweroff.sh` on a short press (rising)
 - Configures GPIO 4 as input:
   - Enables the pull-up resistor on start